DiamondLightSource/python-relion/README.md

 2. Conda Environment for crYOLO and Relion

-3. Edit paths in options part of cryolo_relion_it for MotionCor2 and Cryolo general model locations
+3. Edit paths in options.py for MotionCor2 and Cryolo general model locations

-4. Run by: `cryolo_relion_it.py --gui`
+4. Run by: `cryolo_relion_it.py /Path/To/options.py --gui`

 ## Scripts being used: